AI-generated transcript of City Council Planning and Permitting Committee 12-03-24

 [Hurtubise]: Councilor Scarpelli?
 And Vice President Collins?

 [Collins]: Present, that is...
 We got four for present one absent.
 The meeting is called to order.
 Um, the action discussion item for tonight is again.
-Paper 24-033 zoning ordinance updates with the Innis associates.
+Paper 24-033 zoning ordinance updates with the Innes Associates.
 Team.
 Thank you so much for being here.
 Thank you for being here.
 Planner Evans and Director Hunt as well.
 I'm going to briefly summarize the agenda for tonight and then turn it over to our guests as we just have about an hour for this meeting with a regular meeting starting at 7 p.m.
 So we've had a busy past couple months.
 We have referred the Mystic Avenue Corridor District zoning proposal to the CDB.
 Same with Greenscore.
 So we are kind of in the middle of our discussions, kind of beginning middle of the beginning, beginning of the middle of our discussions about the zoning proposal for the Salem Street Corridor.
 We touched on that a little bit last time when Vice Chair Leming was presiding over the meeting.
 The purpose of tonight's meeting is to kind of recenter ourselves and where we are in the timeline of the zoning review project overall, where we are in the year. and place the Salem Street zoning proposal in the context of that, its next steps after the committee takes its time with it.
 And then we're going to have an introduction to the Salem Street Corridor zoning proposal by NS Associates.
 This is just the first time that the council and the committee is going to have a chance to kind of get a really solid comprehensive overview and start to get into the weeds on this zoning proposal.
 We've already started advertising for our next planning and permitting committee meeting where we'll be going over the Salem Street zoning proposal.
 That's going to be next week on Wednesday at our regular time.
 I understand that in collaboration with Director Hunt and the mayor's office, we put out some promotional materials about this meeting today on social media, as well as a robocall just to make sure that we're really getting the word out.
 So the purpose of tonight is to introduce this proposal to councilors.
 I know we've had it in our packets since last week so that we can start to make those comments and ask those questions so that we can be kind of having more informed context for residents in the week between now and next week when we talk about it again.
 And again, invite residents to hear about the proposal and ask questions before the committee takes any further action on it.
 So with that, I'll turn it over unless Danielle or Alicia, if you have any comments that you want to make up top, I'd happily turn it over to Paola to begin her presentation.
 Oh.
 Sorry, one second.

 [Hurtubise]: There you go.
 Okay.
 Thank you.
 Sorry.